Panzerschrek/U-00DC-Sprache/source/language_server/README.md

 * Replace
 * Highlighting
 * Symbols tree construction
+* Completion

 #### Limitations
 * There is only limited possibility to specify include directories - via LSP executable options.
 Thus there is no way to use different directories for different files.
 * There is no way to specify target architecture (for now) and any other code generation option.
 * References search and replace can't find symbols outside hierarchy of current document.
-* References search, replace, highlighting doesn't work for templates and non-compiled code, like disabled `enable_if` functions or false `static_if` branches.
+* References search, replace, highlighting, completion doesn't work for templates and non-compiled code, like disabled `enable_if` functions or false `static_if` branches.

+#### Known issues
+* Document symbols ranges are wrong - there is no proper range calculation for namespaces, classes, functions, etc.
+* Single identifier-like char sequences inside strings and comments are highlighted like proper names.
+* Go to defenition, search, replace may rarely return wrong result if documents are rapidly changed and are syntactically-incorrect in moment of the request.
+* Completion for "." may return internal class types, which is not allowed by the language itself.

 #### How it works